 Attend all State Sponsored activities and events if scheduling allows.
 This includes the State Hoop Shoot, Soccer Shoot, Ritual Contest, GER Banquet, State Convention, and any other major events that support the objectives of the State Association and its Major Project.

-Serve as the host for the annual visitation of the Grand Exalted Ruler and assure that the guests is treated well according to Elk protocol throughout their visit.
+Serve as the host for the annual visitation of the Grand Exalted Ruler and assure that the guests are treated well according to Elk protocol throughout their visit.

 Attend the annual Grand Lodge Session, including the attendance at all business sessions and any other duties that may be asked of him/her by the Grand Lodge such as the parade of flags, seminars, and other events.